 Tamarack Farm’s Activities Include:

-For one week in the middle of the summer, everyone goes out on a four-day trip with a small group.
-Campers go hiking, canoeing, or experience a week in service at a local farm or organization.
+For one week in the middle of the summer, everyone goes out on a five-day trip with a small group either hiking, canoeing, climbing, or experiencing a week in service at a local farm or organization.

-Community Building: Every Monday night at Town Meeting, we discuss community issues or problems openly within the safety of the consensus process.
+Every Monday night at Town Meeting, we discuss community issues or problems openly within the safety of the consensus process.
 Anyone can raise concerns.
 Occasionally, brilliant solutions emerge from our collective wisdom.
 At every Town Meeting the power of a caring community is affirmed.

 Evenings are spent playing Capture the Flag or Sardines, ultimate Frisbee, or basketball; performing for each other in talent shows; discussing farming; or gathering in small circles to look at the teen perspective on issues such as gender, class and race.